Ritvik-Kaza/dotfiles/README.md

 - tmux prefix is `Ctrl+A` (remapped from default `Ctrl+B`).
 Windows can also be switched directly with `Alt+1` through `Alt+9`, no prefix needed, and 'Alt + Tab' can be used to switch to the previous window.
 - Waybar is styled as individually floating, semi-transparent pills rather than one solid bar; pairs with the `blur` layer rules in `hyprland.lua` for the waybar and wlogout namespaces.
 - Clicking the power icon in waybar runs `power-menu`, which opens a small wlogout popup (lock / suspend / shutdown) anchored under the icon instead of a fullscreen menu.
 Requires `wlogout` and `jq`.
 - `hyprlock.conf` is a minimal centered theme: large clock, date, greeting, and a translucent password pill, all vertically centered; battery percentage sits small in the top-right corner.
 Background is the normal wallpaper blurred at lock time via hyprlock's own `blur_passes`/`blur_size`, not a separate pre-blurred image.
 The password field's outline turns amber (`capslock_color`) when caps lock is on.
-Set `$wallpaper` in the file to your actual wallpaper path, and check `/sys/class/power_supply/` for your battery's actual name if it isn't `BAT0`.
+Battery path assumes `BAT0` — check `/sys/class/power_supply/` if yours differs.